Smoking Fireplace by Isa Stralian

-I asked as to how he came by my name and he told me that the architect had heard that I was the person to call when nothing made sense.
-Flattering?, not really because it usually means everyone else has gotten paid, while I get presented with the problem and no money to fix it.
+I asked as to how he came to call me and he told me that the architect had heard that I was the person to call when nothing made sense.
+Flattering?, not really because it usually means he had been well and truly fleeced by the so called experts, and I get presented with a client with a problem, and no money to fix it.

 The house was meant to be his dream home that had seemingly turned into a nightmare as his 40 year desire in retirement was to have a house, as it was, with a fireplace.